 In there, you will see all the running, erroneous and suspended process instances.
 Use the filter bar to get a more customized view of the process instances based on different statutes like running, completed, suspended, terminated etc.

 Choose your process instance that was just triggered via the start form.

 Explore different process monitoring options.
 Observe the process instance information, process context which is the actual process data flowing across different activities in the process and the execution logs where you can see entire trace of how the process has been progressing with some basic runtime information of each activity.

 As you can see the process is waiting for the task to be completed.
 These tasks are generated from the forms that are added in the process and can be accessed via the My Inbox application.

 Notice the Recipients list.
 This is the same as configured in the General section of the Approval Form.
 The task will go into the inboxes of all the recipients.

 - Step 5

 Tasks are the request for the users to participate in an approval or review process.
-These tasks appear in the My Inbox application shipped with SAP Process Automation.
+These tasks appear in the My Inbox application shipped with SAP Build.
 User can claim, approve and reject the task from their inbox.

-Once you approve or reject the approval task, refresh the inbox again to get the final notification based on action taken.
+Once you approve/reject the approval task, refresh the inbox again to get the final notification based on action taken.
 Once you acknowledge the notification sent via the approval process, the process will be completed.